PaycheckCalculatorOnline logo

 | Difference | — | −$86/year |

-The wage type matters far less than total hours worked and benefits received.
+The wage type matters far less than total hours actually worked and the real value of benefits provided.

 Tip